Atavic/firefox-tweaks/README.md

 Fanboy's anti-third-party fonts list: https://fanboy.co.nz/fanboy-antifonts.txt

+If you want to use the list but still allow fonts from Google -- as many Google domains use fonts from Google -- you may import the `my-ublock-static-filters.txt` file in this repository into uBlock Origin's "My Filters" section, then hit apply.

 Also make sure to check "Prevent WebRTC from leaking local IP addresses" in uBlock's settings, especially if you use a VPN.
 You can find more information about this toggle [here](https://github.com/gorhill/uBlock/wiki/Prevent-WebRTC-from-leaking-local-IP-address).

 [Source code](https://github.com/gorhill/uBlock) / [Install here](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/)